kalimero0411/fastakit/README.md

 ```

-- The `--orf` option divides each sequence into individual ORFs from a start to a stop codon in the current frame, or until the end of the sequence.
+- The `-g | --orf` option divides each sequence into individual ORFs from a start to a stop codon in the current frame, or until the end of the sequence.
 - The `--frame` option can take multiple inputs of numbers 1-6 seperated by a comma, or number 0 which is equivilant to 1,2,3,4,5,6.
-- The `--translate` option applies to each ORF only if `--orf` is selected, otherwise it applies to the entire sequence in the current frame, regardless of start/stop codons.
+- The `-p | --translate` option applies to each ORF only if `--orf` is selected, otherwise it applies to the entire sequence, regardless of start/stop codons.
-- The `--length_sort` option applies after ORFs are retrieved and/or sequences are translated.
+- The `-l | --length_sort` option applies after ORFs are retrieved and/or sequences are translated.
-- If you want the reverse complement, use `--complement` and `--reverse_seq`.
+- If you want the reverse complement, use `-c | --complement` and `-m | --reverse_seq`.
-- The `--min_max_seq` option applies to the nucleic acid sequences.
+- The `--seq_range` option applies to the nucleic acid sequences or protein sequences (excluding the stop character).
-- The `--min_max_seq` option together with `--translate` applies the `--min_prot` option for the respective minimum protein size (i.e. (minimum / 3) - 1).
-- The `--check` option return exit code 0 if the FASTA file is single-line.
+- The `--check` option returns exit code 0 if the FASTA file is single-line.
-- The `--mw` option detects DNA/RNA/protein sequences, and ouputs the average molecular weight of ssDNA/sRNA and dsDNA/dsRNA seperated by a tab or protein average molecular weight.
+- The `--mw` option detects DNA/RNA/Protein sequences, and outputs the average molecular weight of ssDNA/ssRNA and dsDNA/dsRNA seperated by a tab or protein average molecular weight.
 - The `--re` option detects restriction enzyme recognition sites, but **IGNORES** cut sites and methylation sensitivity.
-The inputs for this option are a restriction enzyme name,
-	minimum and maximum length of recognition site, and minimum and maximum number of detected sites; seperated by a comma (e.g. HpaII,0,0,1,2).
-Each parametercaan be ignored with 0.
+The inputs for this option are a restriction enzyme name, minimum and maximum length of recognition site, and minimum and maximum number of detected sites; seperated by a comma (e.g. HpaII,0,0,1,2).
+Each parameter can be ignored with 0.
 - If `--re` is given a restriction enzyme name (i.e. not 0), the restrictions for recognition site length are removed.
+- Selecting `--re list` gives a list of all possible enzymes.
 - The `--random` option applies after all other sequence manipulation processes.
-- The `--makebed` option enables `--orf` and `--fullorf`, and disables `--translate` and `--min_prot`, by default.
-Works with `--min_max_seq` and `--maxseq`.
+- The `--makebed` option enables `--orf` and disables `--translate`.
+Works with `--seq_range` and `--max_seq`.
-- Selecting `--re list` gives a list of all possible enzymes.